apache/horaedb/docs/rfcs/20220829-distributed-dynamic-routing.md

 Multi Follower Shard(`Replication_Factor` >= 2)

-1. Same as `shard split`, repeat the merging of individual shards until each one succeeds.
+1. Same as shard split, repeat the merging of individual shards until each one succeeds.

 ### Processing flow